skythelimitdt/natural-disaster-insights/README.md

     - Open pgAdmin and create a database named `NaturalDisaster`
     - Run `schema.sql` in the database to create the tables
 - Import Data
-    Import the provided CSV files in the `resources` folder
+    - Import the provided CSV files in the `resources` folder
-- Update Databse Credentials
+- Update Database Credentials
     - Edit the `Database.py` file with your pgAdmin login details
 - Run the App
     - Method 1: Open 'main.py' (located with the app folder) in your Python IDE of choice (such as VSCode)